sdcoca/facex/README.md

 This software uses the wel known and brilliant OpenCV library for image processing algorithms and you will need it to be able to build it: http://opencv.org/

-You can find a description of the algortihm in the paper quited below.
+You can find a description of the algortihm in the paper cited below.
 Please quote the authors in any relevant work you make out of this software.